ChrisWhealy/wasm_sha256/docs/030-memory-layout.md

 ## The WebAssembly Sandbox

 We have already mentioned that a WebAssembly module runs inside a sandboxed environment that isolates it from the outside world.
-However, inside that sandboxed environment linear memory is completely open.
+However, inside that sandboxed environment, linear memory is completely open.

-You have total freedom to write any data anywhere.
+You have total freedom to write any data to any location!

 In other words, if you're not careful, you can make a big mess very quickly!

+😱

 ## Memory Layout Tips and Tricks